Dexter2099/SureJan/docs/ops/runbooks/migrations.md

 # Migration Runbook

-This runbook covers backing up the database and applying migrations for the `accounts` and `admin` apps.
+This runbook covers backing up the database and applying migrations for the built-in `admin` app.

 ## Confirm User Model